 location agnostic service experience: user interaction and information provided by a service to a user that has little or no relation to the physical location in which the user accesses the service.
 Rather the service provides interaction and information concerning either a distant or a non-existent physical location.

-mobile metaverse media: media communicated or enabled using the 5G system including audio, video, XR (including haptic) media, and data from which media can be constructed (e.g. a 'point cloud' that could be used to generate XR media.)
+mobile metaverse media: media communicated or enabled using the 5G system including audio, video, XR (including haptic) media, and data from which media can be constructed (e.g., a 'point cloud' that could be used to generate XR media.)

 mobile metaverse: the user experience enabled by the 5G system of interactive and/or immersive XR media, including haptic media.